jbredwards/JSON-Paintings-Mod/README.md

         }
         (optional) "width":  The amount of blocks along the x-axis this occupies, defaults to 1.
         (optional) "height": The amount of blocks along the y-axis this occupies, defaults to 1.
-    }
+        (optional) "isCreative": True if players in survival cannot get this by cycling paintings, defaults to false }
 ]
 ```